citizenfx/fivem-docs/content/docs/scripting-manual/migrating-from-other-platforms/_index.md

 ## Server setter and Server RPC entity creation

-The easiest way to create an entity in a server script is to use server-side RPC natives like [CreateVehicle](https://docs.fivem.net/natives/?_0xAF35D0D2583051B0).
+The easiest way to create an entity in a server script is to use server-side RPC natives like {{% native_link "CREATE_VEHICLE" %}}.
 Note that server RPC natives for creating entities only work if there is a nearby player within the [OneSync focus distance](/docs/scripting-reference/onesync/#what-is-onesync-infinity) and that the creation can fail for various reasons, such as the chosen player disconnecting.

 ```lua
 -- server.lua